Butler leads balanced Timberwolves past Suns 115-106

 Butler scored 32 points to lead six Minnesota players in double figures and the Timberwolves never trailed in a 115-106 victory over the Suns on Saturday night.

 “I don’t like to lose,” Butler said.
 “I feel like I am in a rhythm right now.
-I feel like whenever we guard as a team we share the ball but whenever I need to shoot it I have to.
-I got to be prepared to play and make plays for everybody including myself.”
+I feel like whenever we guard as a team we share the ball, but whenever I need to shoot it I have to.
+I’ve got to be prepared to play and make plays for everybody, including myself.”

-Northwest Conference-leading Minnesota has won three of four and six of eight and, at 20-13, is off to its best start after 33 games since going 22-11 in 2003-04.
+Northwest Division-leading Minnesota has won three of four and six of eight and, at 20-13, is off to its best start after 33 games since opening 22-11 in 2003-04.

 But the Suns have given the Timberwolves trouble this season, beating them twice, including just a week ago in Minnesota.